Terms & Conditions

-A schedule of teaching weeks will be provided by the company annually, each September.
+A schedule of teaching weeks will be provided by the company annually, each June.
 This will detail all weeks when tuition will be given and those which are holiday weeks.
 Tuition will not take place on public holidays.
-Any sessions which would ordinarily fall on a public holiday will be rearranged.
+Any sessions which would ordinarily fall on a public holiday will be rearranged or cancelled and refunded.

 4. Missed Sessions